 Mentink & Roest Antiquairians have a worldwide reputation for their exceptional collection of antique clocks, barometers and scientific instruments of museum quality.
 We recognise authenticity and quality and are known for our craftsmanship and expertise.
 Discretion and integrity run in our blood.

 Our company is based in a village called Ingen in the Betuwe area of the Netherlands.
-We deal in all types of top quality clocks from the 16th to the 19th century and specialise in Renaissance clocks.
-We have our own restoration workshop, so all of our items are in prime condition.
-Mentink & Roest guarantees items of timeless beauty.
+We deal in all types of top quality clocks from the 16th onwards and specialise in Renaissance clocks.
+We have our own restoration workshop, so all of our items are in mint condition.
+Mentink & Roest guarantee items of timeless beauty.